alexgeu/meme-project/README.md

 * Different templates
 * Bootstrap styling

+The web app comes with pre-uploaded memes in order to see all features in action at first sight.
+The uploaded memes are taken from: < fill in the source >

 ## Installation guide

 This setup is going to guide you through the first time setup of this project.